therealhalonen/PhishSticks/payloads/ransomware/README.md

 ## What it is

-Simple application made with python and tkinter to demonstrate how an application can encrypt and decrypt your files with extensions {'.txt', '.jpg', '.jpeg', '.png'} in the directory called TestDirz338
+Simple application made with python and tkinter to demonstrate how an application can encrypt and decrypt your files with extensions {'.txt', '.jpg', '.jpeg', '.png'} in the directory called TestDirz338.
+Encryption key is generated in users %TEMP% folder.

 If combined with the PowerShell script below, the application gets downloaded and executed in path `{USER}\TestDirz338\`

-Right now the application decrypts all {'.txt', '.jpg', '.jpeg', '.png'} files when user gives up the right password (lihapulla).
+Right now the application decrypts all {'.txt', '.jpg', '.jpeg', '.png'} files with the encryption key located in the users %TEMP% folder when user gives up the right password (lihapulla).

 ![270753154-8fb9e882-b990-48cd-add6-309dd09af3be](https://github.com/therealhalonen/PhishSticks/assets/112076418/bee3e9ec-499b-4a0e-af8b-fc5e2c04b4ea)